Initialize Your Project

 - Removes

-apps/docs/if requested. - Runs verification.
+apps/docs/if requested. - Runs

-bun run seedif Convex is configured.
+bun run lintandbunx convex dev --oncewhen Convex is configured. - Runs

 After Initialization